Janet Banzet

 Janet Banzet (May 17, 1934 – July 29, 1971), also credited as Marie Brent and several other names, was an American actress who appeared in several sexploitation films of the late 1960s and early 1970s.
 She starred in several provocatively titled films directed by Michael Findlay and Joseph W. Sarno.
 She had a small role in the 1970 adult film The Party at Kitty and Stud's better known later under the title Italian Stallion which was Sylvester Stallone's film debut.
 She acted in about 40 movies.

 Death

-Banzet committed suicide on July 29, 1971, in New York City.
+Banzet died by suicide on July 29, 1971, in New York City.
 She is buried in Oakdale Memorial Park in Glendora, California in Los Angeles County.